35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### A bigger scheme, with maximum flexibility

-BL have also gained permission to increase the height and density of the residential blocks, by between one and thirteen storeys, with six blocks being between 37 and 39 storeys.
-This will increase the residential floorspace by nearly 40%, but with only a small increase of around 189 homes, to 4,184 units.
-The limit on the total development floorspace would be increased by nearly 17% **^x4** An unspecified amount of the new co-living type of affordable housing would be introduced, which would join the already consented student accommodation, as a 'non-traditional' residential type.
-The also already consented hotel would more than double in size .

 BL justify these drastic changes by referring to the cost of installing second staircases, thus losing saleable floorspace, and wider adverse economic conditions **^x.**

 Bl has also had the twelve zonal limits to how much land can be devoted to each different land-use, removed, so as *'to provide greater flexibility and enable the Development to adapt to future market demands'* **^x.**

-**IMAGE** -Increase in heights

 ### How much family houisng have we lost